grymoire7/hyrum/README.md

 The validator measures two key metrics:

 1. **Semantic Similarity** (≥85% required): Ensures each variation preserves the meaning of your original message
+   - Uses embedding models (OpenAI, Google, etc.) when available
+   - Falls back to word overlap heuristic if no embedding provider configured
 2. **Lexical Diversity** (30-70% required): Ensures variations use different words from each other

 The overall quality score is a weighted combination of both metrics.

+**Embedding Support**: Semantic similarity works best with embedding models.
+Configure any embedding provider (OpenAI, Google, etc.) and Hyrum will use it automatically.
+If no embedding provider is configured, validation still works using a word overlap heuristic.

 ## Installation
 Install the gem and add to the application's Gemfile by executing: